Using Partnership Agreements as a framework to build trust within teams involved in collaborative partnerships

 Collaborative ventures are typically supported by Shareholder or Partnership Agreements which construct the framework of the activity and establish the rights and obligations of the parties concerned; the expectations for duration, roles and responsibilities; and conflict resolution and exit strategies.

-The partnership agreement should be seen as the framework which supports the venture.
+The partnership agreement should be seen as the framework which supports the venture and aligns with the organisation’s IP strategy.
 Providing a common reference for all parties such agreement allows senior managers to communicate the rights, obligations and expectations to all concerned.

 In the absence of clarity, doubt, rumours and hearsay often undermine the trust necessary to build and maintain partnerships.
 The partnering agreement provides an opportunity to formally communicate issues and demonstrate the parties’ commitments to one another at all stages of the collaboration.